 Q: What do you enjoy most about living in Paris, how’s the quality of life?

-I also love walking and Paris is a very walkable city that feels safe in most areas, which is important as a woman.
+I also love walking, and Paris is a very walkable city that feels safe in most areas, which is important for a woman.

 Q: Any negatives?
 What do you miss most about home?